 Secondary school children might have a print-out of predicted grades.
 Look at this through the eyes of a parent from a different culture and language background, and notice how very bewildering it is.
 You can help them by using a highlighter pen or a ruler to guide their eye to what really matters.

 Does your school own Communicate in Print?
 This is a great visual resource bank which you could use if the parent's English is extremely limited.
-If your school hasn't bought that, you could try using the pictures on this free online tool.
+If your school hasn't bought that, you could try using the pictures on this free online tool or on Widget.
 Alternatively, try Quizlet, a free website where you can create flashcards using their images.

 Take a moment to notice all the acronyms and specialist vocabulary which you would normally use in this interview.
 Even if the parent has great English, they might not know about phonics or carpet time.
 Instead of saying 'Arun's predicted to get expected in his SATs', you might lead with 'Next May Arun has some important tests.
 They are called SATs...'